SNmcdarby1/Xascapade-Safari-tours/README.md

 * Enabling features that will sell the product and services.
 Making it easy to convey the story to the client.

 ### 3. UX
+  * * I was inspired by the bootsrap4 starter template
 - User Goals
    * Easy access of the website.
 The art and design
    * visual designs and data collection are working.